• Skip to primary navigation

 Dancer Hair: What a Girl Needs To Know, Part 1

-Last updated on January 2, 2018 by Sozo Staff Leave a Comment
+Last updated on August 19, 2026 by The Studio Guide Staff Leave a Comment

 Part of the dancer life includes having pretty dancer hair!
 No matter how healthy your hair may be, you won’t be able to keep it up without giving your hair some extra TLC!
 If you’re pulling your hair up into a classic “ballerina bun” day after day, you’re putting a lot of tension on both your hair and your scalp.
 After all that abuse, you’ll need to pamper your hair and scalp in order to allow them to remain strong and healthy.
 From bobby pins and elastic bands to sweat, the dancer life puts a lot of stress on your hair and scalp.